-Before the surgery please discuss any medicines that are in use with the surgeon and/or anaesthetist.
+Before the surgery, please discuss any medicines in use with the surgeon and/or anaesthetist.
 This includes over the counter medications, herbal remedies and any other drugs not prescribed by the doctor.
-It is important to follow any instructions about adjustments to medications or medications that you have been told to stop prior to your surgery.
-This is particularly important if patients are taking any blood-thinning medications such as warfarin or clopidogrel and/or any oral diabetes medications.
+In addition, it is important to follow any instructions about adjustments to medications or medications you have been told to stop before your surgery.
+This is particularly important if patients take any blood-thinning medications such as warfarin or clopidogrel and/or any oral diabetes medications.

 How is a chin enhancement performed?

-There are a number of different techniques the surgeon can use for a chin enhancement procedure.
-Patients will have met with their BAAPS/BAPRAS surgeon for a consultation prior to the surgery to discuss the different options, and what technique would be most suitable for them to achieve their goals.
+There are several different techniques the surgeon can use for a chin enhancement procedure.
+Patients will have met with their BAAPS/BAPRAS surgeon for a consultation before the surgery to discuss the different options and the most suitable technique to achieve their goals.
 A chin enhancement usually takes around 1 hour to perform.
-However, this also depends on whether patients have additional procedures, such as a rhinoplasty, performed at the same time.
+However, this also depends on whether patients have additional procedures, such as a rhinoplasty performed simultaneously.
 Below is an overview of what will happen on the day of the procedure.

 Patients will have to sign a consent form before having surgery.
 Patients will sign this either on the day of the surgery or during the pre-operative assessment a week before.

 In the operating theatre, the surgeon will prepare for the operation by cleaning the chin area and draping over a sterile sheet.
 The surgeon will then make an incision.
 The incisions will vary slightly in size and location according to the technique used.
-They are generally located under the chin or inside the mouth The general technique involves the surgeon gaining access to the jaw bone and either placing an implant or cutting and manipulating the existing jaw bone to enhance the chin.
+However, they are generally located under the chin or inside the mouth.
+The general technique involves the surgeon gaining access to the jaw bone and placing an implant or cutting and manipulating the existing jaw bone to enhance the chin.
 The surgeon will then use stitches to fix the chin in its new position.

 This is a permanent method of chin enhancement.
-The surgeon creates a small incision underneath the chin and inserts an implant made from either silicone, Porex or Gore-Tex.
-Silicone implants are the easiest to remove if required, but also carry a higher risk of movement or buckling as they are less porous than the other types.
+The surgeon creates a small incision underneath the chin and inserts an implant from either silicone, Porex or Gore-Tex.
+Silicone implants are the easiest to remove if required and carry a higher risk of movement or buckling as they are less porous than the other types.